As an Amazon Associate I earn from qualifying purchases. Click for details.

 However, like the unfortunate Most Haunted UK incident around 2005, it’s important to examine every side of the problem.

-In my opinion, it’s simplest to do at least some research into the history of the site.
-At least get a context, and understand what’s known and what’s controversial about that history.
+In my opinion, it’s simplest to do at least some research into the site’s history.
+This will help you get a context and understand what’s known and what’s controversial about that history.

 Otherwise, if the psychic claims no prior knowledge of the area’s history, how can he or she answer questions of credibility?
 If he or she has never heard or seen anything about the history – difficult, at most locations, as there are always some visual clues – the psychic’s replies can sound made-up, or even silly.